andrea-berling/lispv/README.md

 -------------------------------------------------------------------------------
 ```

-The following code, while it makes the interpreter explode for stack overflow, compiles to 195 lines of assembly, uses 141kB of stack memory for execution... gives the correct result!!
+The following code, while it makes the interpreter explode for stack overflow, compiles to 195 lines of assembly, uses 141kB of stack memory for execution... but gives the correct result!!

 ```lisp
 (defun times (args a b) (if (b) (+ a (times a (+ b (- 1))) ) (0) ))